jasmcaus/tau/README.md

 We appreciate all contributions, feedback and issues.
 If you plan to contribute new features, utility functions, or extensions to the core, please go through our [Contribution Guidelines][contributing].

-To contribute, start working through the `Muon` codebase, read the [Documentation][docs], navigate to the [Issues][issues] tab and start looking through interesting issues.
+To contribute, start working through the `Tau` codebase, read the [Documentation][docs], navigate to the [Issues][issues] tab and start looking through interesting issues.